 The successful graduate will be eligible to sit for the registry examinations to become a Certified Clinical Medical Assistant (CCMA), Registered Medical Assistant (RMA), and/or a Certified Medical Assistant (CMA) and will be able to perform both clerical and clinical office duties, including insurance form preparation, basic computer operations, electronic health records and all the clinical skills utilized in any general medicine or specialty office.
-Medical Assistants may also be eligible to sit for the International Academy of Phlebotomy Science (IAPS) certification and the National Healthcareer Association examinations to become a Certified Phlebotomy Technician (CPT).
+Medical Assistants may also be eligible to sit for the National Health Career Association examinations to become a Certified Phlebotomy Technician (CPT).
 Approval to take the examination is not automatic.
 Additional requirements may be necessary for credentialing.